nm3224/ads-fall2023-project2-group2/README.md

 ### [Project Description](doc/project2_desc.md)

+Term: Fall 2023

 ![screenshot](doc/figs/map.jpg)

-In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app on the work of a **NYC government agency/program** of your choice using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.
-In particular, many agencies have adjusted their work or rolled out new programs due to COVID, your app should provide ways for a user to explore quantiative measures of how covid has impacted daily life in NYC from different prospectives.
+In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app using one of **the OpenFEMA data sets** of your choice.
 See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is: